Transportation H-1B Sponsorship Jobs in North Carolina

 Get Access To All Jobs

-Job Roles in Transportation in North Carolina
+H-1B Transportation Job Roles in North Carolina

-Customer Service & Support67 jobs
+Customer Service & Support33 jobs

-Manufacturing Operations46 jobs
+Manufacturing Operations15 jobs

-Procurement & Supply Chain33 jobs
+Procurement & Supply Chain13 jobs

-Logistics & Fleet Management32 jobs
+Logistics & Fleet Management12 jobs

-See all 283+ Transportation North Carolina jobs
+See all 90+ Transportation H-1B Jobs in North Carolina

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Transportation North Carolina roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which transportation companies sponsor H-1B visas in North Carolina?

-Companies with documented H-1B sponsorship activity in North Carolina's transportation sector include American Airlines, XPO Logistics, Ryder System, and Werner Enterprises, primarily for roles in logistics technology, network engineering, and operations management.
+Companies with documented H-1B visa sponsorship activity in North Carolina's transportation sector include American Airlines, XPO Logistics, Ryder System, and Werner Enterprises, primarily for roles in logistics technology, network engineering, and operations management.
 Large freight and supply chain firms anchored in the Charlotte metro and the Research Triangle Park area account for the majority of H-1B filings in this industry.

 Which cities in North Carolina have the most transportation H-1B sponsorship jobs?